Lessons Learned from Microsoft 365 Deployment with ConfigMgr

-Hey Team, thanks for reading through the Office 365 posts, hopefully at this point you’ve got a good grasp on the Office Setup Process, the Deployment Methods, and the user experience.
-I happen to know a guy who has set up Office 365 Deployments in a rather large enterprise and was faced with a few “opportunities”.
+Hey Team, thanks for reading through the Microsoft 365 Deployment Series.
+Hopefully at this point you’ve got a good grasp on the Office Setup Process, the Deployment Methods, and the user experience.
+I happen to know a guy who has set up Microsoft 365 Deployments in a rather large enterprise and was faced with a few “opportunities.”

 - Upgrade Office from 2016 to Office 365 and only install Access if it was previously installed

 - During Upgrade, Detect and Reinstall Visio Standard / Pro and Project Standard / Pro